 - Use grant funds only for their intended purpose: The use of grant funds may be limited to only a certain purpose.
 If this is the case with the grant that you received, keep detailed records of how the grant funds were used and ensure they align with what the grant requires.

 If chasing down a small business grant doesn’t appeal to you, there are other sources of funding for your business.

 If your business needs less than $10,000 in funding, a small business credit card can be a relatively cost-effective way to finance your business expenses.
 Many business credit cards offer introductory periods with a 0% annual percentage rate (APR) and valuable cashback or rewards programs.
 These rewards can be beneficial for your business if you utilize credit cards regularly.
 A business credit card can serve as a quick source of funds and is a common financing tool for small businesses.

 A personal loan can provide your business with the funding it needs.
 It’s based on your personal credit and therefore doesn’t require business plans and projections.
 As an example, if you’re a homeowner with some equity in your home, you may be able to get a home equity line of credit (HELOC) to use towards your business.

 Small Business Loan

-Small business loans come in various forms, and can be obtained through either a traditional bank, or through an online lender.
-There are even lenders that will lend based on your online marketplace receivables.
-SBA startup loans are government-backed and come with long term and low rates while online lenders have relatively lenient qualification requirements and simple application processes.
+Small business loans come in various forms and can be obtained through either a traditional bank or an online lender.
+There are even providers that will lend based on your online marketplace receivables.
+SBA loans are government-backed and come with long terms and low rates, while online lenders have relatively lenient qualification requirements and simple application processes.

-There is a multitude of grant opportunities available for small businesses.
-Some are very niche-oriented, while others are open to the masses.
-Grants are available from various federal and state agencies, lenders, and other businesses.
-To find a grant for your small business, put your best effort into the application and rejoice when you get funded (or have a backup plan for funding if you don’t get the grant).
+There are many grant opportunities available for small businesses.
+Some are very niche-oriented while others are open to a wider audience.
+To find a grant for your small business, put your best effort into the application and rejoice when you get funded.
+However, given the competitive nature of many of these grants, have a backup plan for funding if you don’t get the grant.